 - Electricity use.
 Here’s the part to really get excited about.
 Your electrical provider charges you a volumetric rate for the number of kilowatt-hours (kWh) you use.
 Your utility bill will only show the number of kWhs you used from the grid, it doesn’t measure how much electricity you use from your solar panels.
 In other words, if you were to use only power from your solar panels, this amount would be zero.

-Many utilities use tiered pricing, meaning that once you consume a certain amount of electricity, your rate per kWh goes up.
+Many utilities use tiered pricing, meaning that once your usage exceeds a certain amount of electricity, your rate per kWh goes up.
 Relying on your solar panels can help you stay in the lower-tiered (cheaper!) pricing even when you need power from the grid.

 If your utility offers net metering, it can be slightly more confusing but the savings also stack up even more, so it’s worth following the numbers.
 When your solar panels produce more electricity than you use, your solar energy system sends the excess solar energy to the grid.
 With a net metering agreement, you get credit for that excess electricity - usually as a kWh credit that will show up on your next month’s bill or as a total sum at the end of the year.